The Short Answer

 What About Secured Debts on Property You Plan to Surrender?

 If you are planning to surrender property — walk away from the house, give back the car — there is generally no reason to continue making payments on that loan.
 The purpose of those payments was to maintain your right to keep the collateral.
-If you are surrendering the collateral anyway, the payments accomplish little.
+If you are surrendering it anyway, the payments accomplish little.

 When to Talk to a Bankruptcy Attorney

 The period between deciding to file and actually filing is one of the most consequential stretches in any bankruptcy case.
 Mistakes made during this window — paying the wrong people, using credit cards, transferring property — can complicate or even jeopardize your discharge.
-An early conversation with an attorney helps you navigate it correctly.

 If you are thinking about filing bankruptcy in North Carolina, the right time to call is before you make major financial moves — not after.
 An attorney can tell you: